5 Apps and Websites where You Can Rent Your Parking Space

 It’s truly amazing what people manage to sell online.
 From cheese toasties that look vaguely like Samuel L Jackson to actual human souls, anything and everything can be monetized.
 Please step forward, the latest high-value product, your unused driveway.
+Here is our post to rent your parking space.

 Several apps and websites now allow you to rent out the unused space outside your house.
 Whether it’s a driveway, parking space or even a shed, these unused spaces could be veritable goldmines.
 Some landlords are making more than £200/mth!